Aerial view of Discovery Mine Property on west side of Giauque Lake.

 Tony traveled to Los Angeles, California for awhile, and then to Cuba.
 When he tried to sell some more gold, the authorities got wind of it and told him to leave...which he was anxious to do.
 He went back to Canada and returned to working in mines.
 By now he was number 10 on the Mounties's most wanted men's list.
 They put out posters with his picture.
 (He had a scar on his cheek.)
 People recognized him and reported it.
 The trail grew hot.

 Sometimes a couple of days or 24 hours separated him from the detectives.
-Eventually he stowed away on a ship going to India.
-He went five days without food or water before making his presence known...making sure they were far enough away from Canada.
+Eventually he stowed away on a ship going to Australia.
+He went four days without food or water before making his presence known...making sure they were far enough away from Canada.
 The ship's Captain tried to put him off in different countries, but they refused to take him.
-Tony was finally handed over to the Canadian officer who had chased him all those years.
+In Sydney he spent fourteen days in jail while his fingerprints were run through the records of the ICAP...the international police organization of which Canada and Australia are both members.
+On the tenth day the police asked him if he was Tony Gregson, wanted in Yellowknife.

 Tony asked him, "You always get your man eh?"
-The officer chuckled, "Well, it's a little tougher than in the movies."
+The officer chuckled, "Well, it's a little tougher than in the comics."
 A fascinated lawyer took Tony's case.
 The gold was gone, and Tony was sentenced to 30 months in prison.
-(For more of the story read some excerpts from "Advocate For The North" by Frank Wade).
+(For more of the story read excerpts from "Advocate For The North" by Frank Wade, and Amazing Flight and Flyers.)